10 most common car repairs and auto repair financing explained

 Average spark plugs cost: $200-300

-Spark plugs ignite the fuel mixture in your engine, and in essence, provide you the power to go.
-Conventional spark plugs wear out after about 40,000 miles, but may go much longer.
+Spark plugs ignite the fuel mixture in your engine, and in essence, provide you with the power to go.
+Conventional spark plugs wear out after about 40,000 miles but may go much longer.
 To tell if your spark plugs are wearing out, you may notice difficulties starting your car.
 Typically, your car will have anywhere between two and six spark plugs.
 Fortunately, spark plugs are relatively inexpensive, but repair costs are on the higher side.
 The cost of replacing spark plugs usually runs between $200-300.

 7. Catalytic converter